crownsedge/wildonaldson.me/about.md

 ---
 layout: page
 title: About
-"header-title": My name is William Donaldson.
+"header-title": My name is Wil Donaldson.
 published: true
 ---

 I'm a 24-year old [Digital Media Programming and Management](http://www.newpaltz.edu/ugc/las/comm_media/major_dmprog-mgmt.html) student finishing up his last year at the [State University of New York at New Paltz](http://newpaltz.edu/).
 In my free time, I like to [write](/posts/), listen to [music](http://last.fm/user/nukumi), and watch people [play video games](http://twitch.tv).
 I also used to make this really cool [radio show](http://drifts.fm/).
 If you're curious, you can read about the [classes I'm taking](/school/) this semester.

 ## Want to get in touch?
 I can be reached in a lot of ways.
-Some of them are [Twitter](https://twitter.com/wonaldson), [Linkedin](https://linkedin.com/wonaldson), and good old-fashioned [email](mailto:will@williamdonaldson.me).
+Some of them are [Twitter](https://twitter.com/wonaldson), [Linkedin](https://linkedin.com/wonaldson), and good old-fashioned [email](mailto:wil@wildonaldson.me).
 I'm also available by phone or Skype - just ask for my number using one of those methods.

 ## And now, for some questions.

 ### What do you know?
+(Rewriting)

-I know a lot of things, like how to use a computer, and what great radio truly is.
-But, more importantly, I have some basic skills, like knowledge of how to enter metadata into a content management system very effectively.
+(cms) how to enter metadata into a content management system very effectively.
 For my radio show, I use [iTunes](http://apple.com/itunes), and when I was an intern at Sirius XM, I learned how to use [Dalet](http://www.dalet.com).

 ### What do you believe?